Kaamkiya/stdio-games/.github/CONTRIBUTING.md

 Any games you add must be well commented.
 This repository is meant to be for everyone from beginner to advanced.

-Games must also me a maximum of 220 lines.
+Games must also be a maximum of 250 lines.
 This was picked randomly, but too much more becomes hard to understand.